hsn8086/FAS/readme.md

 A anti-attack and anti-spam plugin

-Note: Since only BukkitAPI is used, it is not possible to achieve perfect defense, but the server version can be 1.5 or the latest version.
+Note: Since only BukkitAPI is used, it is not possible to achieve perfect defense, but the server version can be 1.5 or even the latest version.

 ## Introduce